daniel-fanjul-alcuten/git-greb/README.md

                           more information.
       color.greb.command: The color of the git commands that the user needs to know that have been run.
-Blue by default.
+Blue by default. color.greb.current: The color of the current branch.
+Green by default.

 Example
 =======